What is a great school?

-- Experience at least one full year of academic growth every year they’re in that school.
+Experience at least one full year of academic growth every year they’re in that school.

-- Consistently meet or exceed performance expectations for English language arts and mathematics.
+Consistently meet or exceed performance expectations for English language arts and mathematics.

-- Graduate from high school on time and demonstrate they are ready for the next step, whether college or career.
+Graduate from high school on time and demonstrate they are ready for the next step, whether college or career.

 Great schools are more than numbers

-But our research also revealed that great schools are more than numbers and test scores.
 Every day, in every way, great schools demonstrate:

-- High expectations for every student and every adult associated with the school.
+High expectations for every student and every adult associated with the school.

-- Innovative, effective committed to making the best decisions for students.
+A commitment to making the best decisions for students.

-- Teachers who “know their stuff” and inspire students to learn.
+Teachers who “know their stuff” and inspire students to learn.

-- A top-notch support team, that takes pride in keeping the school running like clockwork and finding the resources students need to be successful.
+A top-notch support team, that takes pride in keeping the school running like clockwork and finding the resources students need to be successful.

-- A commitment to achieving, not just setting, ambitious goals.
+A commitment to achieving, not just setting, ambitious goals.
 This requires a system that quickly identifies and responds to challenges to get the school back on track when it struggles.

-- A genuine respect for and connection with parents and community that emerges from ongoing dialogue and continuous engagement.
+A genuine respect for and connection with parents and community that emerges from ongoing dialogue and continuous engagement.

-- Financial sustainability - sufficient resources to keep delivering on their promises year after year.
+Financial sustainability - sufficient resources to keep delivering on their promises year after year.